-If you are Lightroom Classic subscriber you can use the Lightroom CC app for mobile (formerly known as Lightroom mobile) to simplify the process.
-The instructions below show you how to do it (scroll down for an alternative if you’re not a Lightroom CC app user).
+If you are Lightroom Classic subscriber you can use the Lightroom app for mobile (formerly known as Lightroom mobile and Lightroom CC) to simplify the process.
+The instructions below show you how to do it (scroll down for an alternative if you have Lightroom 6 or older).

-1. Create a Collection in Lightroom for storing photos which you will share on Instagram.
-Make sure you tick the Sync with Lightroom CC box (marked below).
+1. Create a Collection in Lightroom Classic for storing photos which you will share on Instagram.
+Make sure you tick the Sync with Lightroom box (marked below).

-2. When you add photos to this Collection, Lightroom creates Smart Previews (if they don’t already exist) and synchronizes with Lightroom CC for mobile.
+2. When you add photos to this Collection, Lightroom Classic creates Smart Previews (if they don’t already exist) and synchronizes with Lightroom for mobile.